lrynek/design-patterns/sfcasts/intro.md

 we have the implementation of the **Observer** pattern.
 We can add or remove observers, and notify them after a fight finishes.

-Next: let's learn about the **Command** pattern and make the game more interactive!
+Next: let's learn about the **Command** pattern and make our game more interactive!